 More about Trigeminal Neuralgia

-Princeton Brain & Spine neurosurgeon Mark R. McLaughlin, MD, FACS, FAANS trained with Peter Jannetta, M.D., the "father" of modern microvascular decompression surgery for trigeminal neuralgia, hemifacial spasm, glossopharyngeal neuralgia, and other cranial nerve rhizopathies.
+Princeton Brain, Spine & Sports neurosurgeon Mark R. McLaughlin, MD, FACS, FAANS trained with Peter Jannetta, M.D., the "father" of modern microvascular decompression surgery for trigeminal neuralgia, hemifacial spasm, glossopharyngeal neuralgia, and other cranial nerve rhizopathies.
 Dr. McLaughlin worked closely with Dr. Jannetta in the ongoing research, and was the lead author of the paper

 He was also co-author with Drs Jannetta and Casey of "Technique of Microvascular Decompression: A Technical Note"